4th June 2014

 This is paramount."

-engagement between governments and Aboriginal people be based on
+between governments and Aboriginal people be based on standards which

-standards which will allow negotiation regarding solutions to the
+will allow negotiation regarding solutions to the short term special

-short term special measure of the intervention.
-The conference also
+measure of the intervention.
+The conference also demanded that the

-demanded that the Australian governments cease their attack on the
+Australian governments cease their attack on the rights of Aboriginal

-rights of Aboriginal people under the Aboriginal Land Rights Act
+people under the Aboriginal Land Rights Act (NT) 1976," affirmed

-based organizations and legal services which support women and their
+legal services which support women and their families through the

-lack of recognition of the rights of Aboriginal people in Australia,
+of recognition of the rights of Aboriginal people in Australia, especially

-especially given what is continuing in the Northern Territory,"
+given what is continuing in the Northern Territory," continued

-continued Angela Davis, world renowned anti-oppression scholar and
+Angela Davis, world renowned anti-oppression scholar and activist.

 Contact person: Debbie Kilroy, Director, Sisters Inside